sinclairzx81/smoke/readme.md

 # Smoke

-A framework for building WebRTC Web Servers
+A framework for building Web Server applications in the browser over WebRTC.

 ```
 $ npm install smoke-node --save